cckuqui/CCSAO-Sentencing/README.md

 The project tried to take advantage of a dataset publicly available for free in both downloadable format (csv) and through an API url.
 There is a strong interest by the SAO in Cook County to encourage the public to analyze the data, but the SAO does not have the resources to do this analysis directly.

 This particular project has been coded with both Python and Javascript.
-A simlar project (coded in R) on narcotics vs. non-narcotics cases from the Dispositions dataset was analyzed by [Nick Jones](https://github.com/nrjones8?tab=repositories) for cases from 2011-2016, and can be found [here](https://github.com/nrjones8/cook-county-states-attorney).
+A similar project (coded in R) on narcotics vs. non-narcotics cases from the Dispositions dataset was analyzed by [Nick Jones](https://github.com/nrjones8?tab=repositories) for cases from 2011-2016, and can be found [here](https://github.com/nrjones8/cook-county-states-attorney).

 ## Data